thi-truong/census-prep/01_welcome_tutorial.md

 Here is what we find:
 -   Data set source specified by `2020/dec/dp` which refers to the 2020 Decennial Census Detailed Profile (hence, "dec" and "dp")
--  In this data set:
+-  Variables.
+You can include up to 50 variables in a single API query (separated by commas).
+In this data set:
 	- `NAME` provides the name of the geographic area(s) that you are using to limit your search.
 	- `DP1_0001C` variable specifies total population.
 It is a count (not standardized or normalized).
 The letter C means we're on the 3rd row of a table containing a bunch of population observations (1 = men, 2 = women, I think)
 	- `for=state*` has a couple things going on.